abhisekh123/trinoyonMW/README.md

-allocate(player with no game room sends invite or challenge), admit(player accepted invite/challenge), remove(player got disconnected, player clicked leave), deallocate(all players have left, mmr has progressed), progress(all players are ready)
+allocate(player with no game room sends invite or challenge), admit(player accepted invite/challenge), remove(player got disconnected, player clicked leave), deallocate(all players have left, mmr has progressed, timeout has expired), evolve(all players are ready)

 ---------- UI(from server):
 mmr update(player changes troop configuration),